mariasnyk/nyhedsbrevekompilator/README.md

 The Docker image will contain the source code and the Node modules.

-Then, to upload the last version of the image to Docker Hub, run:
+Then, to upload the newly built version of the image to Docker Hub, run:

 ```
 sudo docker push bmdako/userdb